adityarastogi2k12/adityarastogi2k12.github.io/index.md

  <p align="justify">
  I completed my Ph.D  under <b> Dr. Phaneendra K. Yalavarthy</b> in field of Medical Imaging at <b>Department of Computational and Data Sciences</b> in <b>Indian Institute of Science, Bangalore</b>.
 Link to my <b>RESUME</b> is <a href= "pdf/Aditya_Rastogi_Resume_July_2024.pdf" target="blank"><b>HERE</b></a>.  <br>
 The website of Medical Imaging Group of Indian Institute of Science can be found <a href = "http://cds.iisc.ac.in/faculty/yalavarthy/MIG/Links.html" target = "blank"> <b>HERE</b> </a>
  I did my Bachelor's in Technology from <b>Delhi Technological University</b> in 2016.
 After that, I worked as Senior Engineer in Bajaj Automobile Ltd. for close to two years.
-Currently I am working as a Postdoctoral Research and technical subgroup leader Prof. Dr. med.
+Currently, I am working as a Postdoctoral Research and technical subgroup leader Prof. Dr. med.
 Philipp Vollmuth's group (Division of Computational Radiology and Clinical AI) in Universitätsklinikum Bonn, Germany.
 </p>

 I am the recipient of the prestigious <a href = "https://may2020.pmrf.in/" target = "blank"> <b> Prime Minister's Research Fellowship</b> </a> in August 2020